 - 81% of the enterprises have considered multi-cloud strategy as digital initiatives

-- Cloud users underestimate the amount of wasted cloud spend – Self-estimated 30 percent waste vs. RightScale’s estimate of 35 percent
+- Cloud users underestimate the amount of wasted cloud spend – Self-estimated 30% waste vs. RightScale’s estimate of 35%

-Most organizations have already switched to the cloud because cloud-based solutions make enterprise-level capabilities affordable to small and medium-sized companies as well.
+Most organizations have already switched to the cloud because Enterprise cloud consulting service make enterprise-level capabilities affordable to small and medium-sized companies as well.
 If your organization still has not moved to the cloud and you are not sold on its benefits based on a few figures, then here are five reasons that should convince you.

 1 – More reliability and availability